• Skip to primary navigation

 Making of Bonde /Boondi:

-2. Take sufficient white oil with 75g ghee in a deep bottom pan and heat it over high flame.
-(I have used a mixture of Ghee-oil for frying while bonde can be fried with either oil or ghee also).
+2. Take sufficient white oil with 75g ghee in a deep bottom pan and heat it over a high flame.
+(I have used a mixture of ghee oil for frying while bonde can be fried with either oil or ghee also).

-3. We need round shaped boondi for making “Darbesh”.
+3. We need round round-shaped boondi for making “Darbesh”.

 5. For making boondi we need two perforated ladles (one for frying and another for making boondis).

-6. Take a ladle/ jhara and place it over the hot oil in the wok (6-7 inch above).
+6. Take a ladle/ jhara and place it over the hot oil in the wok (6-7 inches above).

 7. Keep the flame on the higher side.

-9. Take one big spoon full of batter and pour it on the perforated ladle and spread with the spoon lightly.
+8. Take one big spoonful of batter pour it on the perforated ladle and spread with the spoon lightly.

-10. Now, fry the boondis till they cooked properly but don’t over fry boondis as we don’t need crispy boondis for making “Darbesh “.
+9. Now, fry the boondis till they cook properly but don’t over-fry boondis as we don’t need crispy boondis for making “Darbesh “.

-12. Clean the perforated ladle with the help of a piece of cloth after making of each batch of Boondi.
+11. Clean the perforated ladle with the help of a piece of cloth after making each batch of Boondi.

 Making of "Darbesh":

-4. Add all the dry fruits and green cardamom powder in the syrup and mix properly with the help of a ladle.
+3. Add all the dry fruits and green cardamom powder to the syrup and mix properly with the help of a ladle.

-5. Now add entire boondi to the syrup and mix it again.
+4. Now add the entire boondi to the syrup and mix it again.

-9. After that, wet your hand with some water and take 2-3 tbsp. of the mixture and make small round ball by pressing with the help of both the hand and make rest of the “Dorbesh” following the same process.
+7. After that, wet your hand with some water and take 2-3 tbsp. of the mixture and make a small round ball by pressing with the help of both the hand and make the rest of the “Dorbesh” following the same process.

 Notes